 floating-point operations so that compiler can perform aggressive optimizations on

-floating-point operations.
-The default is OFF.Note: Using this option might change the result of any floating point calculations and result in a mismatch in C/RTL co-simulation.
+FALSE.Note: Using this option might change the result of any floating point calculations and result in a mismatch in C/RTL co-simulation.
 Please ensure your test bench is tolerant of differences and checks for a margin of difference, not exact values.

 Pipeline the innermost loop with a tripcount higher than 30, or pipeline the parent loop of the innermost loop when its tripcount is less than or equal 30: